-Fresh Water Flush Module

-The fresh water flush module may be located in any convenient location near the feed pump module.
-It should be mounted vertically with 2" below the housing for filter changes.
+Z-Ion or Fresh Water Flush Module: The Z-Ion or fresh water flush module (both contain the charcoal filter for fresh water flushes, but the Z-Ion has added sterilization) may be located in any convenient location near the feed pump module.
+It should be mounted with the filter housing vertical and accessible, with 2" below the housing for filter changes.
 Do not install over electrical equipment.
-The unit contains a charcoal filter for the flush water, a shut off valve, and flush water pressure regulator.
-If you ordered your system with the optional Z-Ion, it will replace the filter bowl on the feed pump module, and have an additional control box.
-WITH THE Z-ION, PHOTOS OF THE FEED PUMP MODULE WILL LOOK SLIGHTLY DIFFERENT.
-SEE PAGE 31 FOR Z-ION INSTALLATION AND INSTRUCTIONS.
+The unit contains the charcoal filter, a solenoid shut off valve, and a flush water flow regulator.
+SEE PAGE 29 FOR Z-ION INSTALLATION AND INSTRUC-TIONS.